Gleejr/osticket-prereqs/README.md

 <p>
-8. Click on "Review + Create," then proceed to click "Create" for the first virtual machine (DC-1).
+8. Click on 'Review + Create,' then proceed to click 'Create' for the first virtual machine (VM-1).
 </p>

 <p>